F-16A ADF

 Description

 In late 1986, the US Air Force decided to change all the Air National Guard aircraft to ones more dedicated for the Fighter Interception mission.
 These Air Defense Fighters (or ADFs) had several differences from their Active Duty and Reserve counterparts.
 Some of these include 4 “bird-slicer” antennas right in front of the cockpit (these are used for the Radar Warning Receiver) and a small spotlight that was fitted on the forward port side of the plane to better identify intercepted aircraft.
-The planes have been mostly pulled from US service, and are either being mothballed in the AMARG Boneyard or being sold to allies countries as a cheap but pretty advanced alternative.
+The planes have been mostly pulled from US service, and are either being mothballed in the AMARG Boneyard or being sold to allied countries as a cheap but pretty advanced alternative.

 The Airframe